- Define behavior and know what types of organisms exhibit behavior.

 - C is how many fewer offspring altruist produces (cost)

-From the information given in the meerkat example above, what’s the inclusive fitness of the focal meerkat’s deceased brother?
+From the information given in the meerkat example above, what’s the inclusive fitness of the focal meerkat’s brother (the alpha male)?”

 Hank Green summarizes these ideas well in his Crash Course video on Animal Behavior: